The

 NFL’s most prolific passer of all time.

-completions and TD’s that ’84 season, he also helped lead the Dolphins to a
+and TD’s that ’84 season, he also helped lead the Dolphins to a 14-2 record and

 The ’84 ROAD uniform shown here,